Borod4r/moonshine/README.md

 ### Option 2: Manual installation

-1. Copy the `Moonshine.xml` file into your IntelliJ IDEA preferences color directory.
+1. Copy the `Moonshine.icls` file into your IntelliJ IDEA preferences color directory.
 It is typically in:
   - Mac OS X:
       `~/Library/Preferences/IntelliJIdea12/colors`
   - Windows: